 If your team are missing deadlines, it’s important to drill down into why that is.
 It’s not always as simple as getting better at time management – they could be struggling with their workload pressures or avoiding things or people they are having problems with.
 Think about if there are any broken-down relationships within the team.
 Are there any training needs that haven’t been met?

-Share with a colleague: Download our free poster ‘6 warning signs that your employees need support’
+Download our free poster ‘6 warning signs that your employees need support’ now.

 4. Reduced standard of work